Recreation, Arts and Culture

 In addition, National Endowment for the Arts (NEA) has been the leading provider of information on arts, recreation and leisure in the United States since the 1980s.
 Keen Independent has helped organizations use these data to find meaningful results that address the tough issues, and implement proactive solutions that benefit the community.
 David Keen has served as lead researcher for the NEA in repeat Surveys of Public Participation in the arts and currently sits on the NEA research evaluation panel.

 Studies for performing arts venues.
-Keen Independent is currently conducting feasibility studies for two performing arts organizations and recently completed a similar study for an arts venue.
+Keen Independent is currently conducting feasibility studies for performing arts organizations and recently completed a similar study for an arts venue.

 For more information on the Denver Performing Arts Complex Venue Market Analysis and Feasibility Study, visit: www.keenindependent.com/2019artscomplexmarketanalysis